frcdesign/FRCDesign.org/docs/learning-course/stage2/2B-basicShooter.md

     </figure>
     <br>

-    Though there are some calculations that can be made, they are complicated.
-The exit angle can be estimated pretty easily, and should be dependent on the field element that is being shot into and the range you're shooting from.
-If you pick an average distance you're most likely to be shooting a lot from (from game analysis and game strategy), you can create an arc to the goal and estimate the exit angle to get the desired arc.
+    In most games, you can determine a single spot to shoot from every time then estimate your shot angle using a sketch of the field in relation to the shooter or a community made calculator.
+Further adjustments should be made by having a way to manually adjust the fixed angle after constructing the shooter.

-    For this game, at a fixed angle of around 45 degrees, you can effectively adjust the speed of the shot depending on the distance to make the trajectory of the shot go through the goal.
-In real life, for fixed angle shooters you would want to test the exit angle (after estimating to a reasonable degree) with a prototype and accurate field elements.
+    For 2020, you can use the white line on the field to estimate where to shoot from and the angle, and the scoring size allows for enough forgiveness if you aren't in the exact spot when scoring.

     Play with [this](https://www.desmos.com/calculator/euvciqv3tr) trajectory calculator and observe how changes in your angle and speed impact your shot.
     !!!
 Calculator
         <center><iframe src="https://www.desmos.com/calculator/5fil8alfmd?embed" width="500" height="500" style="border: 1px solid #ccc" frameborder=0></iframe></center>

 ???
-Concept "Wheel Speed, Inertia, Motors, and Ratios"
+Concept "Surface Speed, Inertia, Motors, and Ratios"

-    Wheel speed determines how fast the flywheel spins and directly affects the distance a power cell can be shot.
-Higher speeds increase range but require a longer time to spin up to speed.
+    Surface speed determines how fast the game piece is launched.
+This is determined by

     The moment of inertia of the flywheel system is important for maintaining consistent speeds throughout contact with a gamepiece or multiple gamepieces.
 It refers to the flywheel's resistance to changes in rotational motion; while adding more mass can take more time to spin up, it decreases the recovery time (the amount of time to reach a target speed immediately following a shot).
 A balance must be achieved between the moment of inertia and spin-up time (independent of desired wheel speed).
     <figure>